Thermodynamic Formalism for Quantum Channels: Entropy, Pressure, Gibbs channels and generic properties: The eigenvalue property for

-The equivalence of the two middle ones appear in \cite{schrader2000perron} where also one can find the proof of the improved positivity (to be defined below) which implies irreducibility.
-For the proof that the last item is equivalent to the other ones we refer \cite{wolf2012quantum}.
+The equivalence of the two middle ones appears in $\cite{schrader2000perron}$ where also one can find the proof of the improved positivity (to be defined below) which implies irreducibility.
+For the proof that the last two items, we refer to $\cite{wolf2012quantum}$.

-\begin{defi}[Irreducibility] Given $\mu$ we will say (by abuse of language) that $L$ is irreducible if the associated $\phi_L$ is irreducible. \end{defi}
+\begin{defi}[Irreducibility] Given $\mu$ we will say (by abuse of language) that $L$ is irreducible for $\mu$ or $\mu$-irreducible if the associated $\phi_L$ is irreducible. \end{defi}